 Site-Responsive Sonic Art

-This talk and workshop will address technologically-mediated sonic responses to site through human, material, and environmental considerations.
-Informed by theories of self-organisation and reflexivity, I discuss the notion of site-responsive sonic art as an attempt to build a methodology for developing portable sound-systems using microcontroller technologies in which sonic entities emerge over time through mutually affecting relationships with the environments in which they are situated.
-I assess this work with reference to Hayles’ discussion of second-order cybernetics and its implications for conceptualising musical systems as sets of relationships between living things, machines, and the environment.
-I will discuss two case studies of the latest iteration of the tools—hardware and software systems—developed for this work: firstly, a large-scale installation which was presented in the Sonoran Desert of Arizona, United States.
-The second case study took place as a series of experiments at the Ars Bioarctica residency in the sub-arctic tundra at the Kilpisjärvi Biological Station, University of Helsinki, Finland.
-Students will be invited to explore some of the techniques developed within this research through a workshop that will specifically address their own personal situation with respect to site.
+Conceptualizing musical systems as sets of relationships between living things, machines, and the environment, I will discuss two case studies: firstly, a large-scale installation which was presented in the Sonoran Desert of Arizona, United States, the second case study took place as a series of experiments at the Ars Bioarctica residency in the sub-arctic tundra at the Kilpisjärvi Biological Station, University of Helsinki, Finland.
+Participants will be invited to explore some of the techniques developed within this research through a workshop that will specifically address their own personal situation with respect to site.

 Lauren Hayes is a musician, improviser, and sound artist who builds and performs with hybrid analogue/digital instruments.
 She is Assistant Professor of Sound Studies within the School of Arts, Media and Engineering at Arizona State University where she founded the research group Practice and Research in Enactive Sonic Arts (PARIESA).
 Her research centers around embodied and enactive music cognition, enactive approaches to digital instrument design, interdisciplinary improvisation, and haptic technologies.
 Her writing has been published in major journals in her field (Contemporary Music Review, Organised Sound, Computer Music Journal) and her work on interdisciplinarity within research fields in collaboration with Adnan Marquez-Borbon recently was awarded the Best Paper at the International Conference on New Interfaces for Musical Expression.